amrramadan21/Traffic-Sign-Detection/detection/README.md

     large datasets.
   - Replace heuristic detection with a small CNN to classify ROIs (best long-term solution).

 ---

-If you want, I can:
-- Run the full dataset with recommended settings and report metrics.
-- Add `--save-masks` and a simple connected-component filter to the pipeline.
-- Move shared utilities (annotation parsing, canonicalization) into `utils/` for reuse by the notebook and scripts.

----

 File map (inside `detection/`):